pam-exchange/PAM-RDP-Heartbeat/README.md

 You need to have AutoHotKey version 1.37.02 or newer version 1 series installed.
 It will not compile with AHK v2.

+If you want to build the installer you will need Inno Setup version 6.3.3.

+Run the script `build.cmd` and it will package the source as executable and create the installer file and package everything into a zip-file.

+If you really want to control the compilation and packaging of the AutoHotKey source file, run the command below.

 To create an executable from the sources use the Ahk2Exe utility GUI or you can use this command (one line):